Anxiety Resources: Find a Therapist & Get Help

 Best for: Moderate-to-severe anxiety, when therapy alone isn't sufficient, panic disorderWhat to Expect at Your First Appointment

 The unknown is anxiety's fuel.
+If you're nervous about the appointment itself, breathing exercises can help you stay calm in the waiting room.
 Here's exactly what happens so there are no surprises:

 Before you go